DaryaShyroka/russian-to-english-stt/Project Proposal.md

 ## Project proposal

-Describe your proposed project.
-Your should include the following information and anything else you deem relevant:

 ### *Introduction:*

 Originally, we wanted to create an end-to-end system for automatic subtitle generation.
 We wanted to try out two approaches: